tendermint/tendermint/docs/architecture/adr-044-lite-client-with-weak-subjectivity.md

 	mode       mode
 	trustLevel float

-	// Source of new FullCommit(s).
+	// Source of new headers.
 	source Provider

 	// Alternative sources for checking the primary for misbehavior by comparing data.
 	// If the primary misbehaves, we report the evidence to them. verifiers []ProviderAndEvidenceReporter

-	// Where trusted FullCommit(s) are stored.
+	// Where trusted headers are stored.
 	trusted PersistentProvider
 }
 ```